dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Revoking a collection-level approval does not affect approvals for individual token ids.

+Note that the size of responses on ICP is limited.
+Callers of this method should take particular care to not exceed the response limit for their inputs by revoking too many collection-level approvals with one call.

 An ICRC-7 ledger implementation does not need to keep track of revoked approvals.

 ```candid "Type definitions" +=